COM-GND/gnd-ctrl-web-app/README.md

 # GND-CTRL

+The live GND-CTRL is currently live at [gnd-ctrl.vercel.app](https://gnd-ctrl.vercel.app).

 GND-CTRL is an experimental web app for controlling the [COM-GND Espresso](https://github.com/COM-GND/espresso) Open Source Hardware project.
 It connects to the COM-GND control hardware module via Bluetooth and allows for advanced shot profiling.

 ---